 How To Apply

 Ponce Health Sciences University participates in the centralized application service provided by the American Medical Colleges Application Service (AMCAS), a division of the Association of American Medical Colleges (AAMC).
 The electronic web-based application is available at: www.aamc.org

-The AMCAS application deadline is DECEMBER 15 of the year prior to the requested admission date.
-The Office of Admissions does not use a secondary application but the following documents will be requested after the AMCAS application is received.
+The AMCAS application deadline is JANUARY 15 of the year prior to the requested admission date.
+The Office of Admissions requires a secondary application (For more information Click Here) .
+The following documents will be requested after the AMCAS application is received.

 - Three letters of recommendation (two from professors and one written by an individual familiar with the applicant’s skills and abilities) or a composite letter from a premedical committee.
 Must be submitted to AMCAS.